 (b) Two or more contiguous or noncontiguous "Coastal Rural" parcels may be combined into a single development application for purposes of computing the actual maximum density allowed on those properties.
 This provision would allow acreage on one parcel that is preserved or restored as native habitat, or existing farmland that is committed to continued agricultural use, to increase the density on another parcel that is included in the same development application.
-However, the resulting density on any single parcel or on any contiguous parcels may not exceed one dwelling unit per acre (1 DU/1 acre).

-- (c) Rezoning is not required for a proposed residential development on land zoned AG-2 and designated "Coastal Rural" by the Lee Plan provided that the proposed development will comply with all regulations in this code, including all of this article. - (1) The determination of actual maximum densities and the compliance of the application and its supporting documentation with this section may be confirmed by issuance of a development order using the process described in ch.
-10. modified as follows:
+(c) Rezoning is not required for a proposed residential development on land zoned AG-2 and designated "Coastal Rural" by the Lee Plan provided that the proposed development will comply with all regulations in this code, including all of this article.

+(1) The determination of actual maximum densities and the compliance of the application and its supporting documentation with this section may be confirmed by issuance of a development order using the process described in ch.
+10, modified as follows: